 - giving access to them to do the work

-- making sure that you and all members of your household, including children and any visitors, follow any instructions and advise that the contractor gives you about COVID-19 or about any warning notices they put up in your home
+- making sure that you and all members of your household, including children and any visitors, follow any instructions and advice that the contractor gives you including about any warning notices they put up in your home

 - keeping all children and pets away from work areas, tools, machinery, site containers and work materials